Larry Wainstein

-Larry Wainstein is an American businessman and Democratic Party politician who was elected to represent the 33rd Legislative District in the New Jersey General Assembly in 2025.
+Larry Wainstein is an American businessman and Democratic Party politician who has represented the 33rd Legislative District in the New Jersey General Assembly since taking office in 2026.

+Wainstein was raised in Argentina.
 A resident of Union City, New Jersey, Wainstein graduated from Memorial High School in West New York, New Jersey, and from Saint Peter's University.

-Running with the support of Brian P. Stack, Wainstein announced that he would be challenging Democratic incumbent Julio Marenco, who ultimately dropped out of the race in February 2025.
+Supported by Brian P. Stack, Wainstein announced that he would challenge Democrat incumbent Julio Marenco, who would drop from the race in February 2025.
 Rodriguez and Wainstein won the June primary, defeating a rival slate of candidates supported by Nicholas Sacco.
 In the 2025 New Jersey General Assembly election in November, Wainstein and running mate Gabe Rodriguez defeated their Republican opponents by a better than 3–1 margin.